twmr/gerrit.el/README.md

 * [internal] Introduce new `gerrit-rest-sync-v2`.
 * Update `gerrit-dashboard-query-alist` (Include the "Your turn" in the query, which requires a new-ish gerrit server release >= 3.3).
+* Update storage format of `gerrit--accounts-alist`.
+This allows displaying the real names of the users instead usernames in the dashboards and the query frontends.

 April 2022: